kartikeysinha/Movie_Recommendation_Restricted_Boltzmann_Machine/README.md

-# Movie_Recommendation_Restricted_Boltzmann_Machine
+# Movie_Recommendation

+Different Recommendation systems are built using Neural Nets.
+## Restricted Boltzmann machine
-Restricted Boltzmann Machine is built from scratch and is used to predict whether a user will like a movie or not.
+Restricted Boltzmann Machine is built from scratch and is used to predict whether a user will like a movie or not (binary outcomes).
+## Stack Autoencoder
+A stack autoencoder is built from scratch and is used to predict whether a user will like a movie or not on a scale of 1-5.